nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

    :throws BitcasaException: If a CloudFS API error occurs.
    :throws IOException: If a network error occurs.
    :return: CloudFS file meta data of this successful upload, null if upload failed.

+writeToParcel
+^^^^^^^^^^^^^

+.. java:method:: @Override public void writeToParcel(Parcel out, int flags)
+   :outertype: RESTAdapter

+   Flatten this object in to a Parcel.

+   :param out: The Parcel in which the object should be written.
+   :param flags: Additional flags about how the object should be written.
+May be 0 or PARCELABLE_WRITE_RETURN_VALUE